Self-Confidence: The Positive and Negative Factors

 At some point, we are suddenly brought to a jarring halt, rude awakening and the hard-core reality that professors are there for a purpose and expect each student to focus with full commitment.
 This is the only way courses are passed and Degrees are earned.

 Socially, we find ourselves sitting or, standing alone in the corner or, associating with only a certain few with whom we choose to relate.

 In essence, it is a luxury to have just one true friend or, mentor, in our life, as a positive “constant”/”go-to” person whose guidance, direction and support helps us recognize our true “worth” and reach our full potential.

 Self-confidence enables us to stand strong in our conviction, pursue our “dream goals”, plus survive the odds of a negative and unforgiving society.

 If you are the “False Negative”, it is time to reevaluate your true worth; learn to stand strong in your conviction; make a difference, then reclaim your self-confidence.

-If you are the “False Positive”, it is time to step back, re-think your life, then acknowledge that hard work and humility are the real success factors; hence, reclaiming true self-confidence on an honest
+If you are the “False Positive”, it is time to step back, rethink your life, then acknowledge that hard work and humility are the real success factors; hence, begin reclaiming your true self-confidence on an honest and realistic level.